 is no restrictions to fire-works being fired

-rockets etc., and light them up in their
+etc., and light them up in their front-yards.

-enjoy the fire-works very much.
-A lot of
+fire-works very much.
+A lot of money is

 There is a tradition in relation to